- 1 1. Campervan or Motorhome Chile – Basically a non-existent way to travel, be prepared for this!

-The Pan-American Highway runs from Alaska through to the bottom of Argentina with a large portion of the highway travelling through Chile.
+The Pan-American Highway runs from Alaska through to the bottom of Argentina with a large portion of the highway travelling through Chile, known as the Ruta 5.
 A dual lane highway running north to south we used this road extensively if we needed to get somewhere.
 Also, it was by far the best-maintained road in Chile.
 We found the roads in towns to be downright terrible at the best of times.
 However, the highways were pristine.
 Travelling along Ruta 5 is quick and efficient but do you expect to pay tolls and quite a few at that.
 Our total of tolls for the trip including Ruta 5 and other highways came to approximately $57000 Chilean Pesos ($115AUD, $87US).

 4. Learn basic Spanish

 I know you would have heard it before but do try and learn some Spanish before attempting to a road trip.
 We didn’t learn Spanish before arriving in South America and have regretted it ever since.
 Having now been on the continent for over 80 days we have picked up the bare minimum to get by.
 However, the more you know, the more comfortable you will feel.
+You should know that campervan or mobile home in Spanish is casa rodante.
 Luckily for us though at a petrol station all we needed to say was ‘diesel’ and ‘full’ to be refuelled.
+In Spanish, diesel is diesel and full is maximo.
 And speaking of petrol stations here is some etiquette.